 Today, Dr. Wolfe is widely applauded for developing FIU’s north campus.
 He oversaw significant expansion to the campus, then known as Bay Vista, as student enrollment there grew to 2,800 students.
 During his tenure the north campus added its first student residential housing, a new student center, an Aquatic Center and a library, and began offering a host of adult education programs.

 Upon his resignation, the Miami Herald editorial pages praised his presidency.
 “This young institution gained a new sense of identity and direction under Dr. Wolfe’s leadership.
 He was especially adept at articulating a vision of FIU as a truly international, multi-cultural institution serving Florida’s most populous region and beyond.”
-Dr. Wolfe remains a distinguished professor in FIU’s Department of International Relations.
+Dr. Wolfe passed away in 2015.

 Modesto A. Maidique